Riyaaaaa/Metaheuristics-Template-Library/README.md

 Anyone who is able to use moddern C++, would can handle this easily.

 ## Requirement
-C++14
+C++14 Compiler

 OpenCV 2.49 (TSP of GA/SA sample)

 ## Install
- Place the file of purpose in the same directory , and please compile.
+ Please place the file of purpose in the same directory, and compile.

  compile option: `-std=c++1y`